 California law has specific rules as to who can file a wrongful death claim.
 According to California Code of Civil Procedure section 337.60, et seq the following people can file a wrongful death claim:

-- Deceased’s spouse or domestic partner
+- The deceased’s spouse or domestic partner

-- Deceased’s child
+- The deceased’s child

-Call for a Free Case Evaluation with a Santa Clarita Wrongful Death Lawyer.
+Call for a Free Case Evaluation Today

 Throughout each step of your case, our firm will be available to offer experienced legal guidance and compassionate support to you and your family.
 We can explain your options and help you make informed decisions about your future.